William Wentworth: Advocate for reform

-Wentworth returned to Sydney in 1824, accompanied by fellow barrister Robert Wardell.
-He actively campaigned for the introduction of self-government and trial by jury in the colony by establishing with Wardell The Australian newspaper, the colony's first privately owned paper.
+Wentworth returned to Sydney in 1824, accompanied by fellow barrister Robert Wardell, both of whom were admitted to the New South Wales Bar later that year on 10 September.
+They actively campaigned for the introduction of self-government and trial by jury by establishing The Australian (not to be confused with the present-day paper of the same name), the colony's first privately owned paper.
+Governor Sir Thomas Brisbane realised there was little point in continuing to censor The Sydney Gazette when The Australian was uncensored, and so government censorship of newspapers was abandoned in 1824, and the freedom of the press began in Australia.
 With an editorial leaning toward the rights of ex-convicts (known as emancipists), the paper was in frequent conflict with Governor Ralph Darling, who attempted unsuccessfully to have it banned in 1826.
 Wentworth also became a director of the Bank of New South Wales in 1825.